 1. 7 Bridges (Reguliersgracht/Keizersgracht)

-This way by far my favorite place to shoot from my short time in Amsterdam.
+This was by far my favorite place to shoot from my short time in Amsterdam.
 The canals, bridges, and houses all are just classic Amsterdam.
 I could have spent all night here if I didn’t have time restraints.
 You’ll get moments without boats passing through but I liked the streaks the lights made.

 The ideal place to shoot here is where Reguliersgracht and Keizersgracht intersect.
 Arrive about an hour early if you plan on shooting sunset.
 While I was shooting a lot of photographers started showing up for sunset.